History of Buddha - Facts and Fiction

 Buddhayasas memorized all these pages in three days and recited it with not a single mistake.

-Fortunately the Chinese translated the oral Buddhist tradition in writing.
+Fortunately the Taoist monks transliterated the oral Buddhist tradition in writing.

-Buddhism China history preserved many Buddha legends and Buddhist stories in Chinese characters.
+Buddhism China history preserved Buddha legends and Buddhist stories in Chinese characters.

-As a Chinese the Buddha lost his Indian aura of religious perfection.
+But when Buddhism was was labelled a foreign religion, in China the Buddha lost his Indian aura of religious perfection.

-Instead he became an outstanding philosopher similar to Lao-tzu and Confucius.
+Instead he became an outstanding philosopher similar to Lao-tzu and Chuang-Zu

-The history of Buddha's pragmatic focus on easy meditation techniques (chin: Chan; japan: Zen) converted the Indian Buddha into a Chinese Chan Buddha and a Japanese Zen Buddha.
+easy meditation techniques (india: Dhyanna; chin: Channa; japan: Zen) converted the Indian Buddha into the Chinese Chan Buddha and much later into the Japanese Zen Buddha.

 Go to Buddhism China